-Growing up in his hometown of Saint James before a short move to East Setauket, Devin began playing cello at the age of ten.
-He began private instruction in 2011 with Suzanne Valerio, who served as the Long Island Philharmonic's Associate Principal Cellist until the group’s disbandment in February 2016.
-Devin went on to eventually be honored as the Principal Cellist of both the NYSCAME All-County and NYSSMA Conference All-State orchestras during his junior year of high school, the summer of which he was awarded the Dean L. Harrington Memorial Scholarship at the Saratoga Performing Arts Center by the NYSSSA School of Orchestral Studies.
+Devin began playing cello at the age of ten on Long Island, educated only by his grade school orchestra teachers until advised by Dr. Susan Davis in 2011 to seek private instruction.
+It was in 2011 that his musical journey was propelled by Suzanne Valerio, who then served as the Long Island Philharmonic's Associate Principal Cellist.
+Under her guidance, Devin went on to eventually be honored as Principal Cellist of both the NYSCAME All-County and NYSSMA Conference All-State orchestras during his junior year of high school.
+That same summer, he was awarded the Dean L. Harrington Memorial Scholarship at the Saratoga Performing Arts Center by the NYSSSA School of Orchestral Studies.